Will Gardner, CEO, Childnet

 Russell has been publicly recognised for his ground-breaking work as founder of Impressionable Minds, an extension on his passion for educating young people about crime and working with them to identify and explore associated risk.
 Key to his success is the drive to divert pupils from school exclusion and further risky behaviours through collaborative interventions developed for pupils to examine, reflect on and challenge their own ideas about crime and anti-social behaviour.

-Ella Savell-Boss, Safeguarding Manager, Shireland Collegiate Academy
+Ella Savell-Boss, Director of Safeguarding, Shireland Collegiate Academy Trust

-For the past decade, Ella has worked in the ever changing and complex field of safeguarding and is currently the Safeguarding Manager at Shireland Collegiate Academy in the West Midlands.
+For the past decade, Ella has worked in the ever changing and complex field of safeguarding and is currently the Director of Safeguarding at Shireland Collegiate Academy in the West Midlands.
 She is also founding Director of Aspirational, Bespoke, Creative Training Ltd where as of 2014 they have offered bespoke training courses relating to all aspects of safeguarding work, and staff development.

 Charlotte Robertson, Co-founded, Digital Awareness UK